Katson-com/docs/docs/centralq-chat/telemetry.md

 ### <a id="AL0103IAS"></a>AL0103IAS - Insights Agent Notification Shown
 This event is triggered when the notification prompting the user to enable the Insights Agent is shown.

+### <a id="AL0104IAD"></a>AL0104IAD - Insights Agent Setup Discovered
+This event is triggered when the Insights Agent feature is discovered in the Setup page.

+### <a id="AL0105IAC"></a>AL0105IAC - Insights Agent Setup Changed
+This event is triggered when Insights Agent setup is changed in the Setup page.

+### <a id="AL0106IAW"></a>AL0106IAW - Insights Agent Wizard Discovered
+This event is triggered when the Insights Agent Wizard page is opened/discovered.

+### <a id="AL0107IAX"></a>AL0107IAX - Insights Agent Wizard Setup Completed
+This event is triggered when the Insights Agent Wizard setup process is completed successfully.

+### <a id="AL0108IAY"></a>AL0108IAY - Insights Agent Setup Completed
+This event is triggered when the Insights Agent setup is fully completed.

 ## WebApp Telemetry Events

 ### <a id="PY0065CHS"></a>PY0065CHS - Chat Session Started